2010 Mazda CX-7 Expert Review:New Car Test Drive

 The rear seats favor two passengers over three, an impression reinforced by the decently contoured seatback and the absence of a head restraint for the center seating position.
 The CX-7's competitiveness in rear-seat headroom is no doubt facilitated by the shallowness of the rear seat bottom cushion and by the closeness of that cushion to the floor.
 We sat in the back seat and didn't like the proximity of knees to chin.

 Both the CR-V and RAV4 hold more cargo than the CX-7 with the rear seat either up or down.
 With it up, the CR-V can handle about six more foot-square boxes, the RAV4 about seven more; down, both can hold more than 14 additional boxes that the CX-7 would have to leave behind.
+Nonetheless, with 58.6 cubic feet, the CX-7 has plenty of cargo space for a trip to Home Depot.

 A few more distinctions: Alone among the three, the RAV4 can be ordered with a third-row seat, giving it accommodations (however meager) for seven passengers.
 The CX-7, on the other hand, is the longest, lowest, and widest of the three; which gives it the dubious distinction of providing the least interior space for the most exterior bulk.
 However, the CX-7 has the best aerodynamic performance of the group.